750W/750w.github.io/src/pages/members.md

 > Hakuna Matata

-Gyan is a senior at South Brunswick High School.
-He is the Captain and Head Builder of 750W.
-He enjoys playing video games, cooking new meals at home, and coding in his free time.
-He enjoys spending time with the rest of his team.
+Arav is a senior at SBHS.
+On 750W, he serves as the Captain and as a builder.
+Other than robotics, Arav swims for his school team and is on the Science Olympiad team.
+His interests include keyboards and Rubik’s Cubes.

 ### Ajay Avasi, Vice Captain & Builder